So you can’t get a student loan from your bank? Here are your options.

 Does Capital One offer any similar loans?

 The only loan Capital One offers to individuals is a car loan — not exactly helpful when it comes to paying for school.
 It does have financial products that can indirectly help.

 Its Journey Student Rewards Card can help students build up their credit so they can qualify for a more competitive refinancing rate after they graduate.
-For students who already have a solid credit history, its Venture® Rewards from Capital One® Rewards Card can help you save up miles to cover school-related travel costs.
+For students who already have a solid credit history, its Venture® from Capital One® can help you save up miles to cover school-related travel costs.
 And both will help you save on foreign transaction fees if you spend a semester abroad.

 Compare more student loan options